siteforge-io/surreal-codegen/README.md

 # `surreal-codegen`
 > [!WARNING]
-> This is a work in progress, but we are currently using it in production at [Siteforge](https://siteforge.io)
+> This is a work in progress, but we are currently using it in production at [Siteforge](https://siteforge.io) to help ensure type safety in our SurrealDB queries.

 # Installation
 > [!NOTE]